alxwuz/9CT1B-Task-3/Portfolio.md

 ## Requirements Outline
 ### Inputs
 - Movement Keys: WASD, Arrows
+There will be an "8 directional" player movement system which allows people to move whevever they want (up, down, left, right, diagonals).
 - Ability Keys: Designated keys for an ability (magic, puches, e.g.)
 - GUI Keys: Buttons to open inventory, interact, and more.